 WMMI controls the pH levels in process solutions by adding sodium hydroxide (caustic) solution at the Cyanide Mix Tank and by adding lime to the ore prior to loading it onto the heap leach pads.
-WMMI measures pH levels for the barren and pregnant solution at the Barren Solution Sump and the Pregnant Solution Sump, respectively.
-WMMI procedures indicate that the targeted pH levels for limiting the evolution of HCN gas are 12.0 during offloading and mixing activities and 9.5 for barren solution going to the leach pads.
-During this 2014 ICMC recertification audit, the auditor spot-checked production reports over the period 2011 through 2014 to verify that the actual pH levels maintained in the process circuit are within the targeted range.
+WMMI personnel indicated that generally, the targeted pH levels for limiting the evolution of HCN gas are 12.0 during offloading and mixing activities and 10.4 for barren solution going to the leach pads.
+The pH level for pregnant solution returning from the leach pads is roughly 9.5.
+During this 2018 ICMC recertification audit, the auditor spot-checked production reports over the period 2015 through 2017 to verify that the actual pH levels maintained in the process circuit are within the targeted range.

-The Mesquite operation has two fixed HCN monitors installed at the CIC Plant where HCN gas generation has been determined to be a potential concern.
-One monitor is located at the offload area next to the antiscalant tank and the second is located on the west side of the barren and pregnant solution sumps.
-The fixed systems are each equipped with visual and audible alarms.
-The strobe light and siren trigger at 2.0 parts per million ("ppm") and 4.5 ppm, respectively.
+The Mesquite operation has three fixed HCN monitors installed at the CIC Plant where HCN gas generation has been determined to be a potential concern.
+Two monitors are located at the offload area; one next to the cyanide distribution tank and one next to the antiscalant tank.
+In December 2017, WMMI installed the third monitor at the Barren Tank near the three centrifugal barren solution pumps.
+The fixed systems are each equipped with visual (red strobe light) and audible (siren) alarms.
+The red strobe triggers at 2.0 parts per million ("ppm") and the strobe and siren both trigger at 4.0 ppm.
 Standard procedure is to evacuate the area when the audible alarm sounds and investigate when it is safe and after waiting 20 minutes.

-Additionally, the Mesquite operation currently has 10 personal, portable HCN gas monitors.
-WMMI Process personnel wear the portable monitors during their entire work shift, programmed to alarm when HCN gas concentrations reach 2.0 ppm.
-A second stage alarm triggers when HCN gas concentrations reach 4.5 ppm.
+Additionally, the Mesquite operation currently has 27 personal, portable HCN gas monitors.
+WMMI Process personnel wear the portable monitors during their entire work shift, programmed to alarm when HCN gas concentrations reach 2.5 ppm.
+A second stage alarm triggers when HCN gas concentrations reach 4.7 ppm.
 During cyanide offloads, the delivery driver and WMMI spotter each wear portable monitors.

-WMMI subscribes to a sensor exchange program, whereby every three months, WMMI receives factory-calibrated sensors to replace the current sensors in the fixed HCN gas monitors.
-The sensors are calibrated at the manufacturer's factory by trained personnel.
+WMMI subscribes to a sensor exchange, whereby every three months, WMMI receives factory-calibrated sensors to replace the current sensors in fixed HCN gas monitors.
+Factory-trained personnel calibrate the sensors using appropriate equipment and procedures.
 Following installation of each calibrated sensor, WMMI performs a bump test.
-Prior to using the personal, portable HCN gas monitors, WMMI performs bump tests each shift.
-During this 2014 ICMC recertification audit, the auditor reviewed calibration records for both the fixed and personal monitors for the preceding 12 months.
+Prior to using the portable HCN gas monitors, WMMI performs bump tests each shift.
+The docking station automatically performs routine calibrations as required every 30 days.
+During this 2018 ICMC recertification audit, the auditor reviewed calibration records for both the fixed and personal monitors for the preceding 12 months.

 WMMI has installed signs advising workers that cyanide is present and of the associated dangers.
-During the field component of this 2014 ICMC recertification audit, placement of warning signage was observed to be generally good.
+During the field component of this 2018 ICMC recertification audit, the auditor observed the placement of warning signage to be generally good.
 Cyanide warning signs are posted at the main gate; at the CIC Plant and cyanide offload and storage facilities, including on piping, tanks and vessels; and at strategic locations along roads leading to the heap leach pads, process pipeline containment channels and the process ponds.
-Cyanide storage and process tanks and piping are labeled to alert workers of the contents and flow directions.
-Pipelines containing high-strength cyanide solution are painted red.
-At the cyanide offload and storage facilities, a sign prohibiting eating, drinking and smoking is located on the bollard and chain perimeter barrier.
+Signs prohibiting eating, drinking and smoking are posted at the cyanide offload and storage facilities and at the CIC Plant.
+Cyanide storage and process tanks and piping are labeled and/or painted to alert workers of the contents and flow directions.

-In addition to signage, the cyanide-related SOPs document equipment/PPE requirements, and with few exceptions, prohibit smoking, tobacco, eating and drinking.
+In addition to signage, the cyanide-related procedures document equipment/PPE requirements, and with few exceptions, prohibit smoking, tobacco, eating and drinking.
 Annual refresher training also addresses the requirement for no eating, drinking or smoking in cyanide use areas.